+By: AUDREY WILLIAMS PEARSON

-By: LIAMS PEARSON Deputy City Attorney
+Deputy City Attorney

-Ordinance amending the General Plan of the City and County of San Francisco by 1) amending Map 4 of the Urban Design Element to increase the height limit for the California Pacific Medical Center's St. Luke's Campus (Block 6575/Lot 001, 002; Block 6576/Lot 021, and the portion of San Jose Avenue between Cesar Chavez Street and 27th Street) to 105 feet; and 2) amending Map 5 of the Urban Design Element to reflect the proposed maximum plan dimensions and maximum diagonal plan dimensions of 227' and 270', respectively, for the St. Luke's Replacement Hospital site and 204' and 228', respectively, for the medical office building site at the St. Luke's Campus; and adopting findings, including environmental findings, Section 340 findings, and findings of consistency with the General Plan and the priority policies of Planning Code Section 101.1.
-NOTE: Additions are single-underline italics Times New Roman; deletions are strike through italics Times New Roman.
-Board amendment additions are double-underlined: Board amendment deletions are strikethrough normal.
-Be it ordained by the People of the City and County of San Francisco: Section 1.
+[General Plan Map Amendments - CPMC: St. Luke's Campus] 1 2 3 Ordinance amending the General Plan of the City and County of San Francisco by 1) amending Map 4 of the Urban Design Element to increase the height limit for the 4 California Pacific Medical Center's St. Luke's Campus (Block 6575/Lot 001, 002; Block 5 6576/Lot 021, and the portion of San Jose Avenue between Cesar Chavez Street and 6 27th Street) to 105 feet; and 2) amending Map 5 of the Urban Design Element to reflect 7 8 the proposed maximum plan dimensions and maximum diagonal plan dimensions of 227' and 270', respectively, for the St. Luke's Replacement Hospital site and 204' and 9 10 228', respectively, for the medical office building site at the St. Luke's Campus; and 11 adopting findings, including environmental findings, Section 340 findings, and findings of consistency with the General Plan and the priority policies of Planning Code Section 12 101.1.
+13 14 NOTE: Additions are single-underline italics Times New Roman; deletions are strike through italics Times New Roman.
+15 Board amendment additions are double-underlined: Board amendment deletions are strikethrough normal.
+16 17 18 Be it ordained by the People of the City and County of San Francisco: 19 Section 1.
 Findings.
-The Board of Supervisors of the City and County of San Francisco hereby finds and determines that: Α. Pursuant to San Francisco Charter Section 4.105 and Planning Code Section 340, any amendments to the General Plan shall first be considered by the Planning Commission and thereafter recommended for approval or rejection by the Board of conducted a duly noticed public hearing on the General Plan Amendments pursuant to Planning Department BOARD OF SUPERVISORS Planning Code Section 340, found that the public necessity, convenience and general welfare required the proposed General Plan amendments, adopted the General Plan Amendments, and recommended them for approval to the Board of Supervisors.
-A copy of Planning Commission Resolution No. is on file with the Clerk of the Board of Supervisors in File No. , and incorporated by reference herein.
+The Board of Supervisors of the City and County of San Francisco hereby finds and determines that: 20 21 Α. Pursuant to San Francisco Charter Section 4.105 and Planning Code Section 22 340, any amendments to the General Plan shall first be considered by the Planning Commission and thereafter recommended for approval or rejection by the Board of 23 Supervisors.
+On , by Resolution No. , the Commission 24 25 conducted a duly noticed public hearing on the General Plan Amendments pursuant to Planning Department BOARD OF SUPERVISORS Page 1 originated at: n:\spec\as2012\1100299\00761423.doc revised on: 3/28/2012 - n:\spec\as2012\1100299\00761423.doc